kaspernissen/docs.humio.com/content/operation/installation/authentication.md

 other unique user identifier, you can let the proxy decide what username the user gets access as inside Humio.
 This is one way to accomplish single sign-on in certain configurations.

-!!! note
+{{% notice note %}}
 Make sure Humio is not accessible without passing through the proxy, as direct access to the Humio server in this configuration allows anyone to assumte any identity in Humio.
+{{% /notice %}}

 Configure using: